 That’s this proclivity of people to get tangled up in ideologies, and I really do think of them as crippled religions.
 That’s the right way to think about them.
 They’re like religion that’s missing an arm and a leg but can still hobble along.
 It provides a certain amount of security and group identity, but it’s warped and twisted and demented and bent, and it’s a parasite on something underlying that’s rich and true.

 I have bolded the section that Skojec used to title his post.
 Skojec also has a far more recent post on his Substack titled, ‘How Jordan Peterson Changed My Life’ which now doesn’t surprise me.
 Peterson is not a Catholic or even a Christian and has uttered nothing but what Vox Day accurately describes as “bafflegarble” in response to questions on the topic of religion.
 The quote above I assume is referring to modern “woke” ideologies and not long established religions like Catholicism but Skojec applies it to traditional Catholicism anyway.
 I suppose he imagines quoting Peterson gives what he is saying some sort of gravitas.
+It doesn’t.

 Jordan Peterson has taken in a great many otherwise intelligent people with his incredible gift for indirectness.
 His success where not artificially promoted largely comes from the ability for those who follow him to apply what he says to anything they like.
-Something they couldn’t do if he ever decided to do something direct like recite the Apostle’s Creed.
+Something they couldn’t do if he ever decided to say something direct like reciting the Apostle’s Creed.
 If you look at his history and work in any depth as Vox has, you likely won’t like what you find and I recommend reading or at least watching some of the videos where Vox covers all this and quotes extensively from the man himself.
 In short, starting a piece by quoting approvingly of Peterson, is not a sign of a healthy mind.

 Before quoting the above Dreher primes the readers saying: